BASE in General

 Collect & Connect is ORCID's integration and engagement program, which sets out best practices to clarify implementation goals and expectations across sectors, standardize the user experience, improve understanding of trust in connections between ORCID and other identifiers, increase the efficiency and quality of integrations, and help achieve ORCID's vision through a community approach.

 In the context of ORCID's Collect & Connect program, BASE was awarded the following badges:

 BASE authenticates ORCID iDs to ensure researchers are correctly identified in system.

 BASE displays iDs to signal to researchers that it support the use of ORCID.

 BASE connects information to ORCID records for trusted sharing with others.

-- Why do I always end up on the German-language pages?The BASE web pages are presented in the language, which is preselected in your browser settings.
-These settings can easily be changed (e.g., if you use the Mozilla "Firefox" browser, choose "Preferences" and then "Settings").
+The BASE web pages are presented in the language, which is preselected in your browser settings.
+These settings can easily be changed (for example, if you use the Mozilla "Firefox" browser, choose "Preferences" and then "Settings").
 Switch to "English" as preferred language and the BASE pages will be presented in English immediately.

-- Is there a print version of the BASE web pages available?The BASE web pages are designed to automatically change into a printer optimized version when the printing command is released.
+The BASE web pages are designed to automatically change into a printer optimized version when the printing command is released.

 The BASE pages are designed responsively and therefore always optimally displayed on a large monitor as well as on a tablet or smartphone.

-- Meet the BASE pages web standards?The BASE web pages are properly designed to comply with all kinds of browsers and operating systems without any restrictions.
+The BASE web pages are properly designed to comply with all kinds of browsers and operating systems without any restrictions.
 The pages are created according to web standards (XHTML, CSS).
 Older browsers which do not support the latest web standards get a text version without special layout.
 Great importance was attached to ensuring that the requirements for barrier-free websites according to the BITV (barrier-free information technology regulation) are fulfilled as completely as possible.